ilarischeinin/rasterpdf/README.md

 `rasterpdf` is an R package to plot raster graphics inside PDF files.
-This is useful when one needs multipage documents, but the plots contain so many individual elements that use of vector graphics (as `grDevices::pdf() does)` results in inconveniently large file sizes.
-Internally, `rasterpdf` plots each individual page as a png, and then combines them in one PDF file.
+This is useful when one needs multipage documents, but the plots contain so many individual elements that use of vector graphics (as `grDevices::pdf()` does) results in inconveniently large file sizes.
+Internally, `rasterpdf` plots each individual page as a PNG, and then combines them in one PDF file.

 ## Installation